gillstrom/imgurmin/README.md

 # imgurmin

-> Run an image through imagemin and upload it to Imgur
+> Upload a minified image to imgur

 ## Install